yosef1408/LeetCode/README.md

 Welcome to my coding journey!

-Unfortunately, the Chrome extension I was using to automatically commit my solutions directly to Git is broken.
-Therefore, I'm sharing my LeetCode profile here: [https://leetcode.com/u/yose_14/](https://leetcode.com/u/yose_14/) to track my progress.

-I'm preparing for technical interviews by improving my coding skills and mastering algorithms.
-While I don't know exactly when the opportunity will come, I'm determined to be ready when it does.
+I’m on an exciting mission to prepare for technical interviews by improving my coding skills and mastering algorithms.
+While the perfect opportunity hasn’t come knocking yet, I’m determined to be ready when it does.

+So far, I’ve solved 94 questions in C++, a language that holds a special place in my heart ❤️.
+From here on, I’ll keep solving medium-level problems in C++ while also exploring Python and JavaScript for simpler ones.
+It’s all part of my journey to becoming a more versatile programmer.

+A quick update: the Chrome extension I was using to commit my solutions directly to Git isn’t working anymore.
+To keep things on track, I’m sharing my LeetCode profile here: https://leetcode.com/u/yose_14/.

 This repository is where I'll document my progress, track my solutions, and reflect on my growth.
 Feel free to follow along or contribute!